WSO2 Puppet Modules - New Architecture and Deployment

 - Developers who want to customize a WSO2 Puppet module (to facilitate further flexibility with more patterns or add more parameterized configurations).

-In the WSO2 Puppet module repository (for example wso2-apim-2.1.0 puppet module, there are configuration files acting as templates for each file that needs to be edited/configured in a product deployment.
+In the repository, which we call WSO2 Puppet module, (for example wso2-apim-2.1.0 puppet module, there are configuration files acting as templates for each file that needs to be edited/configured in a product deployment.
 E.g. axis2.xml, carbon.xml, master-datasources.xml.

-When Puppet is “run”, 3 basic steps are executed as illustrated in the above figure.
-(Please note that we used the phrase “run puppet” to simply and denote a process that implements the puppet configuration automation execution which may occur through various approaches.
+So when we "run" puppet, 3 basic steps are executed by Puppet as illustrated in the above figure.
+(Please note that we used the phrase “run puppet” to simply denote a process that implements the puppet configuration automation execution which may occur through various approaches.

 - Apply the configuration data (of the required pattern/profile), into the Puppet template files.